We couldn’t do our work without you!

 Activities District Leaders have done in the past include meeting with other advocates at their local coffee shop, hosting JRLC staff for a lobby training in their faith community, writing letters to the editor in their local paper, and hosting a performance of a play on human trafficking followed by a panel discussion, among many others.

-JRLC will provide you with the support, training, materials, ideas, and information you need to take on this role.
+JRLC will provide you with the support, training, materials, and information you need to take on this role.
 A full job description is listed below.
 We want to make sure that all 67 MN Senate Districts have a strong faithful voice on matters of social justice and our District Leaders help make that happen!

 OBJECTIVE: District Leaders will promote social justice and the common good of all Minnesotans, as reflected in Jewish, Christian, and Islamic traditions, by helping to build, strengthen, and mobilize the JRLC network in her or his local senate district.

-District co-Leaders or leadership teams are encouraged.
+District co-Leaders are encouraged.
+Interfaith/Ecumenical Leadership Teams are preferred.

 - During session, participate in regular webinars for briefings and strategies

-- Build productive relationships with legislators in a strategic manner.
+- Build productive relationships with legislators

 Day on the Hill